-The E-2 applicant must visit the U.S. to develop and grow the business
+The E-2 principal applicant must visit the U.S. to develop and grow the business.

-The investment/business should support more than the investor’s immediate family members
+The investment/business should support more than the investor’s immediate family.

 E-2 Visa Travel Restrictions

 The E-2 visa does not limit its holder’s ability to travel.
 You are permitted to travel an unlimited number of times up until the time that your E-2 visa expires.
-In addition, the USCIS will not restrict the amount of time you spend outside of the country.
+In addition, the United States Citizenship and Immigration Services (USCIS) will not restrict your time outside the country.

 Since the E-2 visa is in the nonimmigrant visa category, it does not automatically result in the holder being granted a Green Card.